AlexandreBrillant/yupee/README.md

 In this example, a yup component will be loaded inside the **yups/test1.js** file.
 The HTML part containing the **data-yup** attribute is a container for the Yup component.

+Sometimes you can't use an id attribute for the component's filename.
+However you can choose your component id using either the **data-yupid** or the **yupid** attribute.

 ### Explicit loading

 If you want to skip the data-yup attribute, the **$$.load** method is available for loading a Yup component